s7acktrac3/PHP-Cheatsheet-Script/README.md

 Thus far it checks for:

--INFORMATION LEAKAGE
+- INFORMATION LEAKAGE

--COMMAND EXECUTION
+- COMMAND EXECUTION

--CODE EXECUTION
+- CODE EXECUTION

--SQL
+- SQL

--LFI/RFI
+- LFI/RFI

 I didn't come up with searches major shoutout to @dustyfresh he gets all the credit for compiling them I just automated the entire thing into this script